-The Management Engagement Committee, which is comprised of all independent Directors and is chaired by Keith Pickering, is responsible for the annual review of the management contract with the Manager, details of which are shown in the Directors' Report.
-One meeting of the Committee was held during the year ended 30 November 2022, at which the Committee recommended the continued appointment of Maven as Manager of the Company.
+The Management Engagement Committee, which comprises all of the independent Directors and is chaired by Fraser Gray, is responsible for the annual review of the contract with the Manager, details of which are shown in the Directors' Report.
+One meeting was held during the year ended 31 December 2022, at which the Committee recommended the continued appointment of Maven Capital Partners UK LLP as Manager and Secretary of the Company.